 Users and user types

-When an admin user connects their Coro workspace to a cloud application, Coro identifies all registered users and these users are defined as protectable by Coro.
+When an admin user connects their Coro workspace to a cloud application, Coro searches the application directory for all identifiable and accessible user accounts.
+These accounts are defined as protectable by Coro.

 Coro identifies users by their email address.
 If a user uses different email addresses across different applications within the same organization, Coro might not be able to identify them as the same individual across all connected applications.